passthefist/dev_container/README.md

 Once built, the container can be ran and managed from the Docker Desktop app.
 You can also use the `docker-compose up` and `docker-compose down` commands in a terminal to start and stop it respectively.
 This video shows how to start it in the Docker Desktop app.
-If you're following this setup, it should already be running and you can see that too.
+If you're following this setup, it should already be running and you can see that in the app, too.

 https://github.com/passthefist/dev_container/assets/279303/0c0ca9e8-6498-49ed-afd2-31ccca4c77fe

-### 6. View the Website in Your Browser ###
+### 7. View the Website in Your Browser ###

 After the server has started, you can view the web page by visiting http://localhost/website in your web browser.
 You should see an ugly website that looks like a terrible resume with fake information.
 This page is using the files you just downloaded.
 Try changing something in the index.html file and refreshing to see what changed.

-This works because your computer is running a webserver that serves the files in this repository.
+This works because your computer is running a webserver that is lined to the files in this repository that you downloaded.
+Whenever you make a change to one of these files, refreshing the page will show those changes.
 Instead of a typical url like http://google.com/search or http://www.wikipedia.com/article which connect to the `google.com` and `www.wikipedia.com` webservers to show a "search" or "article" page stored on those servers, `localhost` refers to your own computer.
-Since your computer is now running a web server, it responds by serving up the web page your browser requested.
+Since your computer is now running a web server, the browser connects to that server as if it was on the internet and shows the web page that your server sent.

 Running Docker can take a lot of system resources like RAM and CPU.
 When not developing, it's best to stop the web server conatiner, which can be done with the Docker Desktop app.
 Navigate to the Conatainers view in the sidebar menu, then find the container you want to stop.
 Under the actions column, press the stop button to stop the container.
 The container can be restarted the same way, picking up from the state it was in when it was stopped.
+Refer to the video above for an example.

 ## Next Steps ##